advancedresearch/advancedresearch.github.io/blog/2020-11-23-is-mathematics-really-absolute-objective.md

 This idea is based on my experience with working on [Avatar Extensions](https://advancedresearch.github.io/avatar-extensions/summary), which has a gradually changed how I think about objectivity vs subjectivity in mathematics.

+*Disclaimer: I do not go into philosophical literature in this post, instead I emphasize logical argumentation.*

 ### Objectivity as opposite to individual subjectivity

 From the [Wikipedia](https://en.wikipedia.org/wiki/Objectivity_(philosophy)) article on objectivity: